Skip to main content

 Overview

 ReAdmin ships with a built-in topbar button players use to request support or report a player.
 Those requests become live Calls your staff work from the dashboard, with two-way chat in-game.
 Sometimes you want to trigger that flow yourself — from your own button, a proximity prompt, a keybind, an NPC, or an automated rule — without using the ReAdmin topbar.
-This page covers the three ways to do that:
+This page covers the three ways to do that: All three create the exact same ticket the topbar does: it appears in your Calls queue, every message is run through Roblox text filtering, and a player can only ever have one open ticket at a time.

 Calls must be enabled for your workspace.
 Turn it on under Remote Admin settings and make sure the Activity Tracking module is installed.